kirillk77/whisper2cyanite/README.md

   http://es.example.org:9200
 ```

-#### Migrating metrics for a predetermined period and a single rollup from a database file
+#### Migrating Metrics For a Predetermined Period and a Single Rollup From a Database File

 Migrating metrics from the `/var/lib/whisper/requests/nginx/access.wsp` file
 for period from `1420070400` (01 Jan 2015 00:00:00) until `1421280000` (15 Jan